Tourism officer

 With experience, you may be able to move into a managerial position, where you'll usually work at a strategic level, with responsibility for budgets, staff and operations.

-From this, it may be possible to move into senior management and work with a broader remit.
-For example, delivering growth and enterprise in a particular region.
-Roles at this level are scarce though, so you'll need to build up a range of experience to compete for them.
+From this, it may be possible to move into senior management and work with a broader remit, delivering growth and enterprise in a particular region, for example.
+Roles at this level are scarce, so you'll need to build up a range of experience to compete for them.

 With enough experience and specialisation in a particular area, some tourism officers go on to work for private consultancies or on a self-employed consultancy basis.
 Possibilities include freelance marketing and consultancy work or setting up, developing and managing a tourist attraction.